bredelings/BAli-Phy/TODO/Unicode.md

    validation, scalar encode/decode, code-point counting, and code-point offset to byte offset conversion.
-2. Done for the initial scalar-validation sites: Haskell literal printing and lexer numeric escapes use `util/utf8`, and the current desugar-time byte guard is marked as a temporary boundary with `FIXME-UNICODE`.
+2. Done for the initial scalar-validation sites: Haskell literal printing and lexer numeric escapes use `util/utf8`.
+String-literal byte storage remains marked as a temporary boundary with `FIXME-UNICODE`.
-3. Widen `Core::Constant` character storage from `char` to `char32_t`.
+3. Done: widen `Core::Constant` character storage from `char` to `char32_t`.
    Construct character constants explicitly as `char32_t` so the variant is not confused with `int`.
-4. Widen `Runtime::Char` and `Runtime::Exp::as_char()` to `char32_t`.
+4. Done: widen `Runtime::Char` and `Runtime::Exp::as_char()` to `char32_t`.
    Update closure constructors, runtime serialization tests, and conversions between Core constants and runtime atoms.
-5. Update scalar `Char` primitive and builtin functions:
+5. Done: update scalar `Char` primitive and builtin functions:
    `ord`, `chr`, `intToChar`, `charToInt`, `integerToChar`, `charToInteger`, comparisons, and any remaining arithmetic or conversion operations.
 Reject invalid Unicode scalar results.
-6. For `Data.Char` predicates and transforms currently implemented with `<cctype>`, either keep them explicitly ASCII-only with `FIXME-UNICODE` notes or defer full Unicode behavior until Unicode category tables are designed.
-Do not pass `char32_t` values directly to byte-oriented C library functions.
+6. Done for now: `Data.Char` predicates and transforms currently implemented with `<cctype>` are explicitly ASCII-only with `FIXME-UNICODE` notes.
+   Full Unicode behavior is deferred until Unicode category tables are designed.
-7. Convert `Data.Text` to upstream-style public semantics: internally store UTF-8 bytes, but expose lengths, indices, `take`, `drop`, `splitAt`, and similar operations in Unicode code points.
+7. Convert public `Data.Text` to upstream-style semantics: internally store UTF-8 bytes, but expose lengths, indices, `take`, `drop`, `splitAt`, and similar operations in Unicode code points.
 Use `util/utf8` to map public code-point offsets to internal byte offsets.
-8. Update `[Char]` and `Text` conversions:
-   `Text.pack`, `Text.unpack`, `singleton`, `cons`, `snoc`, `head`, `last`, `init`, and similar functions should encode or decode UTF-8 at the boundary.
+8. Partly done: C++ `Text.pack`, `singleton`, `cons`, and `snoc` encode `Char` values as UTF-8.
+Still convert public `[Char]` and `Text` boundaries such as `Text.unpack`, `Data.Text.head`, `Data.Text.last`, `Data.Text.tail`, `Data.Text.init`, and `Foreign.String` substring unpacking to decode UTF-8 at the boundary.
-9. Update text IO:
-   `hPutChar` should encode one scalar as UTF-8, and `hGetChar` should decode one UTF-8 scalar.
+9. Done for character IO: `hPutChar` encodes one scalar as UTF-8, and `hGetChar`/`hLookAhead` decode one UTF-8 scalar.
 Raw byte/string APIs may remain byte-oriented, but their names or local comments should make that explicit.
-10. Audit byte-oriented consumers such as CSV separators, `vector<char>` string conversions, and raw file helpers.
-Either convert them to `char32_t`/UTF-8 semantics or mark temporary byte behavior with `FIXME-UNICODE`.
-11. Remove the desugar-time byte guard only after runtime `Char`, main `[Char]`/`Text` conversions, and basic character IO can represent Unicode scalar values.
+10. Partly done: byte-oriented consumers are either converted or marked where found.
+CSV separators and `CPPString` unpacking are marked temporary byte boundaries.
+Continue shrinking this list as Text and string APIs move to UTF-8 semantics.
+11. Done: remove the desugar-time runtime `Char` byte guard.  `Hs::Char` can now lower to Core and Runtime `Char` values for all valid Unicode scalars.

-### Known Consumers to Audit
+### Known Consumer Status

+Resolved in the runtime `Char` widening:

 - `Core::Constant`
 - `Runtime::Char`